 - Hire and train staff

-- Secure your meeting location and program resources
+- Secure your meeting location

 - Ensure adequate enrollment